 Teams placing 1st through 9th in each Round 1 bracket shall advance to the Finals.
 Only teams competing in the Stage 1 shall be eligible for Finals berths.

-If the minimum number of races are not completed in either of the Stage 1 regattas, berths to the Finals shall be awarded to each Regular Member Conference shall be based on the number of eligible schools reported by each Member Conference in its Annual Report to the ICSA Secretary.
+If the minimum number of races are not completed in either of the Stage 1 regattas, berths to the Finals shall be awarded to each Regular Member Conference shall be based on the number of eligible schools reported by each Member Conference in its Annual Report to the ICSA Secretary, however, In the event a conference's qualifier for has fewer than 18 teams competing, the number of teams to be entered into the formula for that conference's berth allocation shall be the number of teams competing in that conference’s qualifying regatta..
 The number of berths per Conference shall be calculated using the following formula, rounding off the answer to the nearest whole number (.5 shall be rounded up):

 Berths = ELIGIBLE SCHOOLS IN CONFERENCE X 18